Why Do Borderlines Hurt the Ones They Love? A Therapist’s Guide to the Push-Pull Dynamic

 2:17 a.m.

-Trauma bonding is the powerful emotional attachment that forms in relationships characterized by cycles of harm and intermittent warmth.
-The nervous system — trained by unpredictable reinforcement — becomes chemically attached to the very person causing distress.
 In plain terms: it’s not weakness that keeps you in it.
 It’s neurochemistry.
 Your brain learned that the intense relief after a rupture means love — and it keeps reaching for that relief even when the cost is enormous.

-It was 2:17 a.m. when Sarah’s phone lit up again.
+It was 2:17 a.m. when Alex’s phone lit up again.
 Her heart, already pounding from the earlier storm, skipped a beat.
 The message was merciless: “You don’t care about me.
 You’re destroying everything we had.
 I hate you.”

 She sat frozen on the edge of her bed, phone trembling in her hand.
 Just hours ago, he had whispered, “You’re the only good thing in my life.”
 Now those words felt like a cruel joke.
 Her breath caught in her throat, a visceral knot of confusion and pain tightening in her chest.